huntrbrooks/postcode-app/docs/twa/README.md

 | Signing key alias | `postcode` |

 When asked to create the signing key, enter:
-- Full name / org info (anything descriptive, e.g., "Postcode Locator").
+- Full name / org info (anything descriptive, e.g., "Postcode Revealer").
 - Country code: `AU` (or your actual country).
 - Choose strong keystore + key passwords and record them securely.
 They will be needed for every `bubblewrap build` and for Google Play’s Play App Signing enrollment.